djangocon/2024.djangocon.us/src/_content/posts/call-for-2025-volunteers.md

 title: "Call for Volunteers: DjangoCon US 2025"
 ---

-As our program chair, Drew Winstel, mentioned in his opening remarks today, we would love to have more volunteers for DjangoCon US 2025.
-Expect to hear details on dates and venues within the next month or so.
+A great way to give back to the Django community is to help organize the next one.
+Perhaps you want to see something at DjangoCon US 2025.
+If that's you, we'd love to support your efforts in making that a reality.
+Or maybe you'd like to make sure the next people have the same wonderful experience you had this year.
+Regardless of your reason, we would love to have more volunteers for DjangoCon US 2025.

 We have some [documentation about the various roles](https://djangocon.github.io/djangocon-us-docs/), but here's a quick overview of the teams at DjangoCon US.